KevinNVM/VnChat/readme.md

 Browser Compability :
 - Custom Scrollbar Doesn't Work On Firefox
 - Glitchy Scroll on Chrome
 - Stuck on session when the account is deleted from database.
-Fix : clear all session from your browser and refresh page
+Fix : clear all session from your browser and refresh the page
 ```

 ## Contributing